vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 ![](/assets/img/waku1-vs-waku2/waku1-vs-waku2-50-nodes.png)

-Average bandwidth usage (for the same message rate) has remained roughly the same for Waku v2, indicating that the number of full-message peerings per node has not increased.
+Average bandwidth usage (for the same message rate) has remained roughly the same for Waku v2 as it was for 30 nodes, indicating that the number of full-message peerings per node has not increased.

-### Scenario 4: 85 nodes
+### Iteration 4: 85 nodes

 We already see a clear trend in the bandwidth comparisons above, so let's confirm by running the test once more for a network of 85 nodes.